TJLTM/Extron-Home-Assistant/README.md

-# Extron-Home-Assistant
+Home-Assistant Components
 HA components for Extron Products

 Currently I only Have support for Legacy Extron Controllers and only for Relays and DIO for the following controllers:
-MLC226 - Not tested
-IPL250 - Tested and working
+MLC226 - Not tested (should work since it's the same sis commands) IPL250 - Tested and working
 CR48 - Tested and working

+HA components for APC UPS

+Multiapcupsd
+I got tired of only having the ability to only have one of my APCs being monitored in HA so i banged to fit paint to match the components built in to HA